kparc/kcc/README.md

 **Practice:**

 Many things in life can only be understood in comparison.
-Compare the functionality of these two programs:
+Compare functionality of these two programs:

 ```java